 Heavily influenced by Thomas Merton, Richard Rohr OFM has for years promoted the importance of the Christian contemplative tradition – long predating the Reformations of the 1500s – as a means of healing Christian divisions and the wider Earth crisis.
-Now reportedly ill with prostate cancer, he operates out of the Centre for Action and Contemplation in New Mexico and is active in the inter-church ‘Emerging Christianity’ movement, along with Brian McLaren and others from the Protestant evangelical tradition.
+Now reportedly ill with prostate cancer, he operates out of the Centre for Action and Contemplation in New Mexico, USA and is active in the inter-church ‘Emerging Christianity’ movement, along with Brian McLaren and others from the Protestant evangelical tradition.

 The CAC distributes a daily email reflection from Richard and his associates – focused this week on ‘atonement theory’: i.e. the different historical explanations of the teaching that ‘Christ died for our sins’.